Model Boat World Tour Fights Pollution

 Simon continued: “Research shows that 70 per cent of marine macro litter collected is plastic, but our mantra is that plastic is wealth!”

-On his most recent trip to Flipflopi HQ in Kenya in December, Simon spent time looking at new manufacturing techniques and was part of a workshop for academics to evaluate and promote different materials, including microplastics and textiles, many of which shed microfibres – microscopic natural and synthetic fibres that can be harmful if ingested by small aquatic creatures, along with chemicals sometimes used in their manufacture.
+During his most recent visit to the Flipflopi headquarters in Kenya in December, Simon Scott-Harden spent time exploring new manufacturing techniques and participated in a workshop for academics to assess and promote various materials, including microplastics and textiles.
+These materials often shed microfibres, which are tiny synthetic or natural fibres that can be harmful if ingested by small aquatic creatures, along with the chemicals used in their manufacturing process.
+The workshop aimed to raise awareness about the environmental impact of microfibres and to encourage the development of sustainable alternatives that minimize the release of microfibres into the environment.
+By collaborating with academics and industry experts, the Flipflopi project is working to identify and promote innovative solutions that address the challenges of plastic pollution and promote sustainability.

 Northumbria’s Dr Kelly Sheridan is part of the Northumbria team looking specifically at the abundance of microfibres and their impact.
 An Assistant Professor of Forensic Science in the University’s Department of Applied Sciences, Kelly led research culminating in a paper authored by Northumbria PhD student Chimdia Kechi Okafor on the Prevalence and characterisation of microfibres along the Kenyan and Tanzanian coast.